jensstockhausen/SmlParserLight/README.md

 2) Once a frame is returned by get_frame() the entries can be extracted by using the sml_get_entry() function.

-The entry contains all 7 components, (None is they are not set)
+The entry contains all 7 components, (None if they are not set)

 # The Usage